dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/8-factor-identity-1.md

 ## Introduction

 We reviewed the basic principle of factorisation.
 Now it is time to use the polynomial identities to start factorising the polynomials!
 In this lesson, we will learn:
-  - How to factorise a polynomial with quadratic and cubic identities.
+  - How to factorise a polynomial with quadratic identities.

 ### Links to Australian Curriculum